 Traditional teaching methods rely on a “teach to the middle” strategy.
 This approach leaves some students overwhelmed and others bored.
 Many top performers have become so accustomed to good grades, they lose the drive to work for them.

-Some schools address the issue by creating honors track or gifted and talented programs.
+Some schools address the issue by creating honors tracks or gifted programs.
 But these solutions create other problems, particularly with regard to equity.
-By incorporating projects and using rubrics, we can measure students on what they produce, not just what they know.

 3. Strained Student-Teacher Relationships

-Throughout my teaching career, nothing challenged my relationships with students more than grades.
-There is no way for teachers to serve as a mentor and guide, while also being responsible for rating and sorting their students.
+Throughout my teaching career, nothing challenged my relationships with students more than assigning them grades.

 Grading was always my least favorite part of classroom teaching.
 While some amount of feedback is essential, some is just wasteful.
 And grading takes away time that could be better spent planning engaging lessons.